taikedz/bash-builder/README.md

 If you installed as root, the commands are installed to `/usr/local/bin`, otherwise they are installed to `~/.local/bin`, and you may need to add that directory to your `$PATH`

-## Examples

-Two primary examples are the [`bbuild`](src/bbuild) and [`bashdoc`](src/bashdoc) programs themselves written to be compiled by bash builder.

-You can see an additional example project in [examples/ssh-connection-manager](examples/ssh-connection-manager)

-After installing bash-builder, you can `cd` to that directory and run `bbuild` to build the project.

-	cd examples/ssh-connection-manager
-	bbuild
-	bin/connect --help

 ## Features

 ### `bbuild`

-The main compiler script that processes the scripts, each into a single executable file.
+The main combiner script that processes the scripts, each into a single executable file.

 	bbuild FILES ...